Inside San Antonio's Driveway Paving Market - Real June 2026 Prices

 How Much Does Driveway Paving Cost in San Antonio?

-The average $5,280 USD project is what most of you will encounter.
-This typically covers a standard two-car driveway using broom-finish concrete.
-It includes the demolition of the old surface, basic soil stabilization, and the pour itself.
+When we talk about the average cost of $5,280 USD, we're usually looking at a standard two-car driveway using basic broom-finish concrete or mid-grade asphalt.
+This covers the removal of the old surface, basic soil stabilization, and the pour itself.

 How to Save Money on Driveway Paving